weblab-class/angelwhipple/README.md

-# Crash development
+# Web.lab 2025 Project - Crash

-## NOTE
+## Local development

-- This repository is outdated as of Jan 2024.
-This version of the website uses the Webpack module bundler, the new repository (private) uses the Vite build tool for more efficient development.

-## To develop locally

-1. Clone into this repository locally
+1. Clone into the repo locally
-2. cd ./crash
+2. ```cd ./angelwhipple```
 3. In one terminal: npm run server
-4. In a new or split terminal: npm start
+4. In a new or split terminal: npm run hotloader

 ## About this project
 Crash is meant to be a one-stop shop for any traveling professional's short term housing needs.
 Features we are currently building:

+- Verified school and workplace communities
 - Roommate finder with an ML-based recommendation algorithm
-- Verified school and workplace communities
 - Short-term rental support: will include search with filters, booking requests, negotiations/offer requests, and live chat
-- Tenant profiles and saved, reusable housing applications
 - Much more